 The allinurl: operator is very similar to the inurl: operator, but all keywords specified has to be present in the URL.

-The intext: operator lets you search for keywords and key phrases found in the body of a website.
+This Google search operator lets you search for keywords and key phrases within the body of any website.

-The allintext: operator is very similar to the intext: operator, but all keywords specified has to be present in the body of a website.
+The allintext: Google search operator is very similar to the intext: operator, but all keywords specified has to be present in the body of a website.

 The filetype: operator lets you specify a specific filetype of what you are searching for.